rebecavalverde/help-docs/docs/en/edu/student-view.md

 permalink: en/education/student-view.html
 ---

-As soon as your students have an account on the platform they will be able to create score and practice on their own.
+As soon as your students have an account on the platform, they will be able to create score and practice on their own.
 This section is meant to help you understand what they will see while you interact with them.

 We will show what they see when: